ngi-nix/channeler/docs/architecture.md

 The pipe arranges filters in the following steps:

-1. `De-Envelope` - parses the packet header.
+1. `De-Envelope` - parses public the packet header.
 1. `Route` - routes the packet according to header information.
 Note that we currently do not perform routing between e.g. peers, though this could be implemented here if a packet was intended for another recipient.
 Rather, the